apache/accumulo-website/contributor/bylaws.md

 be approved unless an objection is raised afterwards.
 Only if an objection is raised must a vote take place on the code change.

-However, just because committers can do this, it does not mean it is a always a good idea.
+However, just because committers can do this, it does not mean it is always a good idea.
 Committers are expected to use their privileges responsibly and to minimize risks.
 Therefore, it is often is a good idea for committers to seek feedback through code reviews from the community.
 Code reviews are our standard